sagemath/trac_to_gh/Issue 7877.md

 # Issue 7877: matrix indexing should be explained in the manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7877

 Original creator: jason